I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 - '"}},"End":true}}}'

-Fn::Join is used to embed the Connection ARN in the ASL definition.
-Cross-stack referencing is performed with Fn::GetStackOutput to retrieve the Connection ARN from Stack 1.
-Fn::GetStackOutput is a CloudFormation intrinsic function that allows referencing output values between stacks without using Fn::ImportValue + Export.
+Fn::Join is used to embed the Connection ARN into the ASL definition.
+Cross-stack reference is performed with Fn::GetStackOutput to retrieve the Connection ARN from Stack 1.
+Fn::GetStackOutput is a CloudFormation intrinsic function that allows referencing output values across stacks without using Fn::ImportValue + Export.

 {